Antonia & Sam’s wedding reception at Wick Farm, Bath

 My day started at Bailbrook House where Antonia was getting ready.
 Her bridesmaids were there to pop open the Champagne and help Antonia get into her beautiful wedding dress.

 Her brother arrived to give her away and as the girls were ready in plenty of time we had the opportunity to take photos on the grounds of Bailbrrok House before heading to the church.

 St Swithins church in Bathford was a special place for Sam.
 He grew up in the area and his mum just so happens to be the local reverend and was able to conduct the ceremony for them.

 As with all churches there are generally some rules for photographers.
 This particular church didn’t mind me taking photos but I did have to stand at the back to capture them.
 So despite Sam knowing the reverend very well, there was no special treatment for their ceremony.

-After food came speeches and before we knew it the evening had arrived.
+After the food came speeches and before we knew it the evening had arrived.
 Wick Farm is a great wedding venue not only during the day but also at night.
-With fairly lights illuminating the garden we made a few lovely night portraits to end the evening.
+With fairy lights illuminating the garden we made a few lovely night portraits to end the evening.